Yep, you read the title right – you can study abroad this summer and save … Read more

 - TEAN Orientation upon arrival

-- Cultural events throughout the program, which have previously included sea kayaking in Byron Bay, an introduction to Australia’s outback by local indigenous guides and a walking tour of Sydney
+- Cultural events and excursions throughout the program, which have previously included sea kayaking in Byron Bay, and a walking tour of Sydney among others

 - Staff and resources available 24/7 to provide assistance and recommendations during emergencies